Shabbeer10/MERN_Stack/README.md

 - **Express.js**: Web framework for Node.js
 - **React**: Frontend library for building user interfaces
 - **Node.js**: JavaScript runtime for server-side programming
+- **CORS**: Crucial for enabling web applications to interact with resources hosted on different domains

+## Features

+- Ability to Add, Edit and Delete records.
+- Data is updated on MongoDB database.

 ## Eventual Features